Registration for individuals registered in Canada

 Language proficiency

-• Complete your chiropractic education in English.
+1. Complete your Chiropractic Education in English.

-• Pass an approved English language test by an CCOA-designated exam provider.
+3. Pass an approved English language test by an CCOA-designated exam provider.

 Character and reputation